 Cross-cutting initiatives and special projects

-Future Geographies: SGD prepares students for a rapidly changing world in which technology, economic and political institutions, and social relations are creating new opportunities and risks.
-Our research offers insights into the future of land use, cities, economies, and food systems, and the roles of government, business and civil society in decisions that determine these futures.
+Future Geographies: SGD prepares students for a rapidly changing world in which technology, economic and political institutions and activism, and social relations are creating new opportunities and risks.
+Our research offers insights into the future of land use, cities, economies, and food systems, and the roles of politics, government, business, and civil society in decisions that determine these futures.
 These insights provide a basis for informed citizens and successful entrepreneurs, resource managers, planners, and other decision makers.
 Find out more about Future Geographies and SGD.